ctrucza/ctrucza.github.io/_drafts/roslyn-baby-steps-syntax-analysis.markdown

 Finding stuff in the syntax tree
 ---

-Let's try to do something more useful: find all class declarations in the solution:
+Let's try to do something more useful: find all class declarations in the document:

 {% highlight C# %}
 private static void DumpDocument(Document document)